jeraldlashy/jeraldlashy/README.md

 # Hi there 👋 I'm Jerald Lashy Jeffery
 ### 💻 Software Developer | Fullstack, Automation & AI Systems

-I am a Software Developer with a background in **Management Information Systems**, specializing in **backend engineering, automation, and AI-assisted systems**.
+I am a Software Developer with a background in **Management Information Systems**, specializing in **fullstack engineering, automation, and AI-assisted systems**.
 I build scalable, cloud-native platforms with a strong focus on **real-world impact, reliability, and community empowerment**, particularly within emerging markets.

 ---